Saturn226/Saturn226.github.io/_posts/2018-10-15-from_the_ashes_a_second_look_at_a_code_challenge.markdown

 ![Imgur](https://i.imgur.com/9QNE3bi.png)

 Okay, yea...thats pretty simple.
-Also look at the code.
+Also look at this code!
 Im not even hitting the repo endpoint.
 I labled these functions completely wrong.
 Also despite testing this code and realizing there was an issue when users couldnt be found, I forgot to handle that particular problem.

 But it did do what it was supposed to do!
 I obviously had it in the bag, I am currently sitting in my cushy dev job now right?

 **Of Course Not**

 This code showed nothing.
-It showed I can fetch data and display it, but it showed nothing of my true skills and naturally they picked up on that.
+It showed I can fetch data and display it, which is fundamental and important, but it showed nothing of my true skills.
+Naturally they picked up on that.
 It was pretty gut wrenching because I made a strategic choice and it was an incredibly bad strategy.
 I AM a good programmer but I didnt show it that day.
 So I want to show off the program, I wish I submitted.
 ![Imgur](https://i.imgur.com/LOpVcz5.jpg)

 So how did I make these changes?